woniland/ski_jump/instructions/3-Engineer.md

 ### Plotting

-Next, we want to check if the fit actually makes sense.
+Next, we want to visually check if the fit actually makes sense.

 **Step 2:** Plot the data and your fit into one diagram.